puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_node_definitions.markdown

 * The `node` keyword
 * The name(s) of the node(s), separated by commas (with an optional final trailing comma)
-* Optionally, the `inherits` keyword followed by the name of another node definition
 * An opening curly brace
 * Any mixture of class declarations, variables, resource declarations, collectors, conditional statements, chaining relationships, and functions
 * A closing curly brace